borahbinod/Scales_of_effect-SoE-/README.md

 # Scales_of_effect-SoE-

+## Overview
 This repository contains derived data, scripts for the SoE project
-# SoE BLISS Modeling

-Short description of what this repo does.

-## Overview
-This repository contains code to run BLISS occupancy models for multiple species and BCR regions.

 ## Data
 - Observations: `Data_derived/observations`